-Parent Company or Subsidiary Project Name Associated with Disbursement Disbursement description Reason for Disbursement Asset / Expense Amount disbursed during the period ended June 30, 2024 Amount disbursed during the period ended December 31, 2023 Future amount to be disbursed Exact or Estimated Date of Disbursement ThUS\$ ThUS\$ ThUS\$ SQM Salar SpA 19-C022900 - Improved Safety Conditions in Lithium Carbonate Plant ISO 45001 The project consists of improving the conditions and operability of emergency showers in PQL and other safety devices necessary for ISO 45001 certification.
-Sustainability: Environment and Risk Prevention Assets - 61 - 06-30-2024 SQM Salar SpA 19-L018900 - Evaporation 2018-2019 It includes improving the current lysimeter stations and implementing new stations in important sectors that are not currently measured, with the ability to remotely transmit information.
-Sustainability: Environment and Risk Prevention Assets - 23 - 06-30-2024 SQM Salar SpA 19-L035100 - MOP G III Critical equipment overhaul This project consists of the overhaul of collectors 4 and 5 and includes both equipment and associated ductwork.
-Sustainability: Environment and Risk Prevention Expense - 3 - 06-30-2024 SQM Salar SpA 19-L042300 - Energy Efficiency Project in Wells with Direct Start and Regulation Energy efficiency in wells with direct start and regulation, reducing energy consumption, operating costs and CO2 emissions into the environment.
-Sustainability: Environment and Risk Prevention Assets - 40 - 06-30-2024 SQM Salar SpA 19-S016300 - Consultancy 2020 The project contains measurement methodology for different terrain parameters and subsequent conceptual modeling.
-Sustainability: Environment and Risk Prevention Assets - 3 - 06-30-2024 SQM Salar SpA 19-S016900 - Monitoring water-vegetation dynamics in the Aguas de Quelana sector The project seeks to improve understanding of the dynamic between vegetation and water bodies in the Aguas de Quelana sector by applying spectral indicators with high resolution satellite images.
-Sustainability: Environment and Risk Prevention Assets - 34 - 06-30-2024 Subtotal - 164 - Total 11,470 47,025 57,487
+Parent Company or Subsidiary Project Name Associated with Disbursement Disbursement description Reason for Disbursement Asset / Expense Amount disbursed during the period ended September 30, 2024 ThUS\$ Amount disbursed during the period ended December 31, 2023 ThUS\$ Future amount to be disbursed ThUS\$ Exact or Estimated Date of Disbursement SQM Salar SpA 19-C035100 - detailed engineering for the construction of heat recovery dryers Development of detailed engineering for the construction of heat recovery dryers.
+Sustainability: Environment and Risk Prevention Assets - - 90 12-31-2025 SQM Salar SpA 19-S037800 - Sustainability Fund 2024 Miscellaneous expenses related to the development of projects in the area of Sustainability in 2024.
+Sustainability: Environment and Risk Prevention Expense 129 - - 12-31-2024 SQM Salar SpA 19-C022900 - Improved Safety Conditions in Lithium Carbonate Plant ISO 45001 The project consists of improving the conditions and operability of emergency showers in PQL and other safety devices necessary for ISO 45001 certification.
+Sustainability: Environment and Risk Prevention Assets - 61 - 12-31-2024 SQM Salar SpA 19-L018900 - Evaporation 2018- 2019 It includes improving the current lysimeter stations and implementing new stations in important sectors that are not currently measured, with the ability to remotely transmit information.
+Sustainability: Environment and Risk Prevention Assets - 23 - 12-31-2024 SQM Salar SpA 19-L035100 - MOP G III Critical equipment overhaul This project consists of the overhaul of collectors 4 and 5 and includes both equipment and associated ductwork.
+Sustainability: Environment and Risk Prevention Expense - 3 - 12-31-2024 SQM Salar SpA 19-L042300 - Energy Efficiency Project in Wells with Direct Start and Regulation Energy efficiency in wells with direct start and regulation, reducing energy consumption, operating costs and CO2 emissions into the environment.
+Sustainability: Environment and Risk Prevention Assets - 40 - 12-31-2024 SQM Salar SpA 19-S016300 - Consultancy 2020 The project contains measurement methodology for different terrain parameters and subsequent conceptual modeling.
+Sustainability: Environment and Risk Prevention Assets - 3 - 12-31-2024 SQM Salar SpA 19-S016900 - Monitoring water- vegetation dynamics in the Aguas de Quelana sector The project seeks to improve understanding of the dynamic between vegetation and water bodies in the Aguas de Quelana sector by applying spectral indicators with high resolution satellite images.
+Sustainability: Environment and Risk Prevention Assets - 34 - 12-31-2024 Subtotal 129 164 90 Total 24,562 47,025 56,937